pcuervo/ana-georgina/plugins/wp-fastest-cache/readme.txt

 Yes, it is compatible with Adsense 100%.

 = Is this plugin compatible with CloudFlare? =
-Yes, it is compatible with CloudFlare 100%.
-If the "minify html" option is active on CloudFlare, the minify system removed the comment from html so you cannot see the comment of Wpfc at the bottom of the page and you cannot be sure that it works or not.
-In this case, you need to look at the style files.
-You can see the minified css files.
+Yes, it is but you need to read the details. <a href="http://www.wpfastestcache.com/tutorial/wp-fastest-cache-cloudflarecloudfront/">Click</a>

 = Is this plugin compatible with WP-Polls? =
 Yes, it is compatible with WP-Polls 100%.